How to deadhead agapanthus

 Deadheading is the process of removing spent blooms or flowers from a plant.
 This practice helps to promote new growth, extend flowering periods, and improve the overall appearance of the plant.

-See also How to fill in an esta for a cruise
+See also How to become a wind turbine technician

 When agapanthus flowers or blooms begin to fade, they can be unsightly and may detract from the overall beauty of the plant.
 Deadheading these flowers helps to maintain a neat and tidy appearance while encouraging the plant to redirect its energy towards producing new blooms.